What is Embedded Testing in Software Testing?

 Embedded systems are the electronically controlled devices where software and hardware are tightly coupled.
 Embedded systems may contain a variety of computing devices.
 These are PCs incorporated in other devices to operate application-specific functions.
 The end user usually is not even aware of their existence.

-EMBEDDED TESTING is checking the functional and non-functional attributes of both software and hardware in an embedded system and ensuring that the final product is defect free.
-The main purpose of Embedded test is to verify and validate whether the final product of embedded hardware and software fulfill the requirements of the client or not.
+Embedded Testing is a testing process for checking functional and non-functional attributes of both software and hardware in an embedded system and ensuring that the final product is defect free.
+The main purpose of Embedded testing is to verify and validate whether the final product of embedded hardware and software fulfill the requirements of the client or not.

 Embedded Software testing checks and ensure the concerned software is of good quality and complies with all the requirements it should meet.
 Embedded software testing is an excellent approach to guarantee security in critical applications like medical equipment, railways, aviation, vehicle industry, etc. Strict and careful testing is crucial to grant software certification.